 - Must transmit a health benefit

 The International Scientific Association for Probiotics and Prebiotics (ISAPP) follows this definition as well, with minor grammatical edits to the statement.
 There are five core tenets of these definitions, listed in Box 1.
 Notably, this definition is widely considered the gold standard definition in industry and is often cited when determining if a new product falls within the probiotic category.
 It’s worth noting that there is no universal standard for what constitutes a benefit, and the burden of proof varies country to country.
-In the US specifically, probiotics are regulated as supplements by the Food and Drug Administration under the Federal Food, Drug, and Cosmetic Act.
-As such, these products are only allowed to be marketed using generalized structure/function claims.
-In the absence of disease-related claims, the regulation is focused on the legitimacy of claims, rather than efficacy, safety, and quality.
+In the US specifically, probiotics are regulated by the FDA based on their intended use.
+As such, they can be treated as foods, supplements, drugs, or cosmetics.
+You can read more about the regulation of probiotics in the US in this short-and-sweet post by Ivan Wasserman.
+If not intended as a drug, they can be marketed using structure/function claims.
+In the absence of disease-related claims, the regulation is focused on the legitimacy of claims (they are supported by adequate scientific evidence).
 The term “probiotic” itself is not a regulated term in the US.
 However, in Europe, it is a regulated term, and the use of the word “probiotic” on packaging labels was disallowed in 2013.

 Typically, bacteria marketed as probiotics are isolated from the colonic tracts of humans or fermented foods, where the endogenous nature of the source lends to the safety of the product.
 You can read about the history of probiotics (before they had a name!) here and here.
 Many probiotics across multiple genera have been granted GRAS status (generally recognized as safe) including Bifidobacterium bifidum BGN4, Lactobacillus rhamnosus LGG, and Bacillus coagulans GBI-30, among others.
 While most common currently-available probiotics belong to the genera Lactobacillus, Bifidobacterium, Acidophilus, Bacillus, and Saccharomyces, there is substantial diversity both within and among genera.
 While the vast majority of studies have reported no or beneficial effects of probiotics, some negative effects have been documented.
 These are more likely in already vulnerable groups, like those with a preexisting disease.
 For example, in a randomized control trial of multi-strain probiotic use in individuals with predicted severe pancreatitis, 5% of the patients in the treatment group died compared to none in the placebo group.
 While rare, these adverse events have been reported and highlight the need for safety trials.